Shawna M. Shartzer, LCSW

-Family Resource and/or Youth Service Center Workers Ashley Moore (BCHS), Shelly Thomas (Trojan Academy), Jean Anne Emerson (BCMS), Sheila Jones (Austin Tracy), Felisha Montgomery (Eastern), Stephanie Decker (Hiseville), Dana Salley (North Jackson), Kim Nunn (Park City), Penny Huffman (Red Cross), Emily Rich (Temple Hill).
+Barren County Family Resource and/or Youth Service Center Workers Ashley Moore (BCHS), Shelly Thomas (Trojan Academy), Jean Anne Emerson (BCMS), Dana Salley (Austin Tracy), Felicia Montgomery (Eastern), Stephanie Decker (Hiseville), Morganne Mutter (North Jackson), Kim Nunn (Park City), Penny Huffman (Red Cross), Ashley Seeley (Temple Hill).